Some cancer drugs can cause tiredness (fatigue). But there are things you can do and people that can help.

 Nearly everyone who has chemotherapy has some tiredness.
 It can be due to the direct effect of chemotherapy on the body.

-The number of red blood cells gradually starts to go down a few days after you have your chemotherapy drugs and may stay lower than normal until you finish your treatment.
+But anaemia may also cause tiredness.
+This is because chemotherapy can stop your bone marrow from making red blood cells for a while.
+The number of red blood cells gradually starts to go down a few days after you have your chemotherapy drugs.
+It may stay lower than normal until you finish your treatment.
+You might feel the most tired when your blood cells are at their lowest (nadir).
+This is usually 7 to 14 days after treatment.

 When the chemotherapy ends, the blood cell levels gradually go back to normal over a few weeks.
-Your normal energy levels should return between 6 months and a year after the end of chemotherapy.
-It can take even longer if you have intensive treatment, such as a bone marrow or stem cell transplant.
+Your energy levels should return to normal within 6 months to a year after the end of chemotherapy.
+It can take even longer if you have intensive treatment, such as bone marrow or stem cell transplant.

 It is common to feel tired and lacking in energy when taking hormone therapy.
-The tiredness can be worse when you first start the treatment and gradually improve over a few weeks or months.
+The tiredness can be worse when you first start the treatment.
+It gradually improves over a few weeks or months.

-When you finish taking the treatment, the fatigue usually decreases over a few weeks.
+When you finish taking the treatment, the tiredness usually decreases over a few weeks.

-Most people who have biological therapies feel tired during their treatment.
-For some the tiredness is severe.
-It might take a few months to a year to get back to normal energy levels after the treatment ends.
+Most people who have targeted cancer drugs or immunotherapy feel tired during their treatment.
+For some, the tiredness is severe.
+It may take them a few months to a year to get back to their normal energy levels after the treatment ends.

-Some types of bisphosphonate treatment can cause tiredness but it is usually mild.
-You generally go back to normal energy levels over a few weeks once the treatment ends.
+Some types of bisphosphonate treatment can cause tiredness, but it is usually mild.
+You generally go back to your normal energy levels over a few weeks once the treatment ends.

 Some painkillers can make you feel sleepy or drowsy when you first have them.
 But your body gets used to the drugs over a few days, and then the tiredness usually goes away.